 It is evidently difficult for the IEA to accept the obvious truth that most of the Worlds oil has been found.
 It tries instead to blame the oil companies and producing countries with large reserves to for not trying hard enough.

-The Outlook reviews as follows the validity of the reserves as reported in different journals and the BP Statistical Review, confirming the unreliable nature of the reports as has long been emphasized by ASPO.
+The Outlook reviews as follows the validity of the reserves as reported in different journals and the BP Statistical Review, confirming the unpredictable nature of the reports as has long been emphasized by ASPO.
 The Outlook comments:

-“According to BP, reserves increased dramatically in the 1980s and 1990s, from 670 billions barrels at the end of 1960 to 1147 billion barrels at the end of 2003 (Figure 7).
+According to BP, reserves increased dramatically in the 1980s and 1990s, from 670 billions barrels at the end of 1960 to 1147 billion barrels at the end of 2003 (Figure 7).
 But most of the increase occurred in OPEC countries, mainly in the Middle East, in the second half of the 1980s.
 Saudi Arabia and Kuwait revised their reserves upward by 50%, while Venezuelan reserves were boosted 57% by the inclusion of heavy oil in 1988.
 The United Arab Emirates and Iraq also recorded large upward revisions in that period.
 Total OPEC reserves jumped from 538 billion barrels in 1985 to 766 billion barrels in 1990.
 As a result, world oil reserves increased by more that 30%.
-This hike in OPEC countries’ estimates of their reserves was driven by negotiations at that time over production quotas, and had little to do with the actual discovery of new reserves.
-In fact, very little exploration activity was carried out in those countries at that time.
-Total reserves have hardly changed since the end of the 1980s.”
+This hike in OPEC countries estimates of their reserves was driven by negotiations at that time over production quotas and had little to do with the actual discovery of new reserves.
+In fact, only a few exploration activity was carried out in those countries at that time.
+Total reserves have hardly changed since the end of the 1980s.

 Aleklett and Campbell describe the same thing in reference .

-”The main OPEC countries expropriated the holdings of the foreign companies during the 1970s, following the precedent of Iran’s action against BP in 1951.
+The main OPEC countries expropriated the holdings of the foreign companies during the 1970s, following the precedent of Iran’s action against BP in 1951.
 State enterprises were formed to produce the oil, inheriting the technical data and reserve estimates from the private companies.
-In 1985, Kuwait reported a 50% increase to its reserves overnight although nothing particular changed in the oilfields.
+In 1985, Kuwait reported a 50% increase in its reserves overnight although nothing particular changed in the oilfields.
 It did so to increase its OPEC production quota, which was based on reserves.
 Then three years later, Venezuela doubled its reported reserves by the inclusion of large amounts of long-known heavy oil that had not previously been reported.
-This led Iraq, Iran, Dubai, Abu Dhabi and later Saudi Arabia to retaliate with huge increases to protect their quotas.
+It led Iraq, Iran, Dubai, Abu Dhabi and later Saudi Arabia to retaliate with massive increases to protect their quotas.
 Some revision was called for, as the earlier estimates were too low, having been inherited from the private companies before they were expropriated.
 But the revisions, whatever the right number might be, have to be backdated to the discovery of the fields concerned, which had been made up to fifty years before.
-In total about 300 billion barrels were added in this way during the late 1980s, greatly distorting the apparent discovery record.
+In total about 300 billion barrels were added in this way during the late 1980s, significantly distorting the apparent discovery record.
 It is noteworthy too that in several cases the reported reserves remain implausibly unchanged for years on end despite production.
-It is staggering that such obviously flawed information is recorded in the public database, substantially without comment or qualification.”
+It is staggering that such obviously flawed information is recorded in the public database, substantially without comment or qualification.

-The following statement from the Outlook is explicit: “Reserves data from the main public sources are not “backdated”.
-In other words, the historical time series of reserves for a given country is not revised in light of new discoveries or increases in recovery rates”.
+The following statement from the Outlook is explicit: Reserves data from the main public sources are not backdated.
+In other words, the historical time series of reserves for a given country is not revised in light of new discoveries or increases in recovery rates.
 The need for proper back-dating has long been stressed by ASPO and figure 8 shows the backdated data from reference .

 Many analysts assume the estimates reported in the BP Statistical Review have at least the tacit blessing of a knowledgeable and prestigious oil company.
 They do not, as footnotes in the publication make plain.
 A derivative of the trend reported by BP in figure 7 is shown in Figure 9.
 This curve reaches a maximum around 1990 when the real peak, as confirmed by Exxon Mobil, was in the 1960s, amply demonstrating the flawed nature of the BP material.
-That is hardly surprising since it is simply compiled from other published sources, not reflecting the company’s own considerable knowledge.
+That is hardly surprising since it is directly compiled from other published sources, not reflecting the company’s considerable knowledge.

 The Big Provider

-Jean Laherrere has extrapolated the discovery trend in the United States itself as illustrated in the Figure 11, showing that the USGS estimates are far above the trend .
+Jean Laherrere has extrapolated the discovery trend in the United States itself as illustrated in Figure 11, showing that the USGS estimates are far above the trend .

-But if we read the IEA Outlook carefully, we find a strong hint that they themselves realise that the USGS Mean estimate is implausibly high, as they add the important qualification: “If ultimately recoverable resources at the low end of the current range of estimates and reserve additions are slower than expected, conventional oil production would peak within the next two decades”.
+But if we read the IEA Outlook carefully, we find a strong hint that they realise that the USGS Mean estimate is implausibly high, as they add the important qualification: If ultimately recoverable resources at the low end of the current range of estimates and reserve additions are slower than expected, conventional oil production will peak within the next two decades.

 Table 3.3 gives the range of the USGS predictions

 The trends of new field discovery have been discussed above.
 In its reference scenario giving 120 Mb/d by 2030, the Outlook implies that as much as 939 Gb will be found in new fields.
-This contrasts with the reality of past experience, as the record since 1996 has given less than 150 Gb, suggesting by extrapolation that no more that between 150 and 200 Gb will be found over the next 30 years.
+It contrasts with the reality of experience, as the record since 1996 has given less than 150 Gb, suggesting by extrapolation that no more that between 150 and 200 Gb will be found over the next 30 years.